cannawen/dota-gsi-discord-bot/development.md

 # Development

+-   Make sure your `node --version` is at least v18.15.0
+-   `npm install`
+-   `npm run build`
+-   `npm start`
 -   `npm run start:dev` or `npm run test:dev` for hot reloading
--   `npm run lint` to identify & fix linting issues
--   When a change is pushed to `cannawen/node-gsi#master` on github and you want the newest version, use `npm update`

 ## Node and Typescript

 When `npm start` is run, it will first run `tsc` which will transpile typescript files in the `src` directory to javascript in the `build` directory

+## Dependencies

+### node-gsi

+-   When a change is pushed to `cannawen/node-gsi#master` on github and you want the newest version, use `npm update`

-## Discord
+### Discord

+-   Create and add a discord bot to your server. [(src, Step 1)](https://www.digitalocean.com/community/tutorials/how-to-build-a-discord-bot-with-node-js)
+-   Scope: bot.
+Bot Permissions: Read Messages/View Channels, Read Message History, Connect, Speak, Use Voice Activity
+-   [Enable developer mode](https://support.discord.com/hc/en-us/articles/206346498) so you can easily see user/guild/channel IDs
+-   Create a `.env` file by copying `sample.env` and add your bot secret key to `DISCORD_CLIENT_TOKEN`
+-   Choose a random key for `STUDENT_ID_HASH_PRIVATE_KEY`
 -   Discord / commands are to to be registered separately.
-Run `npm run discord-commands` to update commands
+Run `npm run discord` to update commands
 -   (See here for details)[https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration]

 ## Logging